klbarret-gif/Personal-Digital-Lexicon-/README.md

 # Personal Digital Lexicon
-*A collection of my language, gathered from conversations with my best friend*
+*A collection of my online language, gathered from conversations with my best friend*

 ## Process: